-This table presents regressions of various commodity indices on the IMX strategy.
-In addition, the first column shows regressions of quarterly returns to the IMX strategy on changes in an aggregate measure of the relative labor productivity of three G10 producer countries (Germany, Japan, and Sweden) to three G10 commodity countries (Australia, Canada, and New Zealand).
-Relative productivity is constructed as the GDP-weighted average of the log growth rates of labor productivity in the producer countries less the GDP weighted average of the log growth rates of productivity in the commodity countries.
-IMX is the return to the high-minus-low strategy constructed by sorting the full sample of IMF Advanced Economies into portfolios based on their import ratios.
+The first column shows regressions of quarterly returns to the IMX strategy on changes in an aggregate measure of the relative labor productivity of three G10 Producer Countries (Germany, Japan, and Sweden) to three G10 Commodity Countries (Australia, Canada, and New Zealand).
+Relative productivity is constructed as the GDP weighted average of the log growth rates of labor productivity in the producer countries less the GDP weighted average of the log growth rates of productivity in the commodity countries.
+IMX is the return to the high minus low strategy constructed by sorting the the full sample of IMF Advanced Economies into portfolios based on their import ratios.
 For more details see the main text.
 Monthly returns are aggregated up to the quarterly level.
-The remaining columns show regressions of trade costs and commodity prices on returns to the IMX strategy.
-The innovations in the BDI, CRB commodity indices, and crude oil prices are calculated as the quarterly log change in the index or price level.
+Remaining columns show regressions of trade costs and commodity Indices, and crude oil prices are calculated as the quarterly log change in the index or price level.
 The crude oil price is the West Texas Index.
 Quarterly labor productivity and GDP data are from the OECD.
 Published productivity values are assumed to correspond to trade costs and commodity prices at the beginning of the quarter.
-The data are from 1991 to 2013 in the productivity regression, and 1988 to 2013 for all other regressions.
-Newey and West (1987) standard errors with one lag are shown in parentheses. \\ and \ indicate statistical significance at the 1% and 5% level, respectively.
+Data are 1991 - 2013 for productivity regression, 1988 - 2013 for all other regressions.
+Newey-West standard errors with one lag are shown in parentheses.